 David Griffin was the tournament director and I believe wrote the above report for the Spokane Chess Club.
 Russell Miller took the photos and posted this info adding the home towns of players on the NWC subscription list to the NWC BLOG.

-Sean Tobin reports on CEDAR HILLS CROSSING CHESS CLUB, view Beaverton OR
+Sean Tobin reports on CEDAR HILLS CROSSING CHESS CLUB, Beaverton OR.

 William Schill and Daniel He both scored 3.5-.5.
 Viktors Pupols held them both to a draw.
 20 players took part in the event directed by Fred Kleist.
 Time control was G/60 d5 and rated by USCF by both the regular and quick rating systems.
 Event was held April 14.